 - Once fully thawed, ground meat, chicken, & salmon should be cooked within 2 days.

 - Red meat, including beef, pork, and lamb, should be cooked within 3–5 days of being fully thawed

 - Meat thawed in the refrigerator is safe to refreeze without cooking, but quality may be affected.

 Last minute – Cold water thawing

 - This method is great in a pinch, but requires more attention.

-- To avoid water or bacteria leaking into the packaging, in case of pinholes or tears, place your Moink package into a leak-proof bag.
+- To avoid water or bacteria, place your Moink package into a leak-proof bag.

 - Place the bag into cold water, changing the water every 30 minutes so it continues to thaw.